wankenob1/wankenob1/README.md

 # 👋 Hi, I’m Wan Akmal

-💼 Aspiring data professional with experience in SQL automation, Power BI, Unity development & C#
-🧠 Currently learning machine learning and AI to build intelligent solutions
+💡 I build things with data, code, and a bit of creativity.
+🚀 From SQL dashboards to Unity games — I like mixing tech with problem-solving.
+🧠 Currently part of the K-Youth Development Programme (Machine Learning Track), sharpening my ML & AI skills
-🌟 Known for initiative, cross-functional collaboration, and a strong learning mindset
+🌟 I bring initiative, teamwork, and a strong “let’s figure it out” mindset.

 ---